Mandhana still in extended MIQ, misses T20I against NZ; unlikely to play first ODI | Sports-Games

 To reduce the risk of a COVID-19 outbreak, New Zealand Cricket had moved all of India's fixtures, including a T20I and five ODIs, to Queenstown.

-The bilateral series is key for India ahead of the 50-over World Cup in March-April in New Zealand.
+The bilateral series is a key assignment for India ahead of the 50-over World Cup in March-April in New Zealand.

-"There's a lot of wind so we need to asses the wind and hit out shots accordingly," Bhatia said when asked about the conditions.
+''There's a lot of wind so we need to assess the wind and hit out shots accordingly,'' Bhatia said when asked about the conditions.

-"This tour is very important, we are getting a series here in these conditions.
-We need to do well and develop the confidence so that we are well prepared for the World Cup,'' she said.
-Sabbhineni Meghana, who last played for India in December 2016, was the top-scorer for the visitors, hitting 37 off 30 balls.
+''This tour is very important, we are getting a series here in these conditions.
+We need to do well and develop confidence so that we are well prepared for the World Cup,'' she said.
+Sabbhineni Meghana, who last played for India in December 2016, was the top scorer for the visitors, hitting 37 off 30 balls.
 The 25-year-old said she played her natural game.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)